What am I looking at?

 Member locations: email us at email@example.com with the information about your agency that needs to change.

 Transit layers: bus buffer, rail lines and stations: these are generated from publicly available General Transit Feed Specification (GTFS) data, the data that powers Google Transit.
 Your agency must publish its GTFS zip file in a permanent, publicly accessible place (usually on your website), and update that file as your schedules change.
+You can email us at firstname.lastname@example.org if you have questions about how you can get your GTFS data included.

 There are several resources developers use to find GTFS feeds, you can announce your feed’s presence to them: